flexiblepower/fpai-documentation/RunningExamples.md

 ![](ConnectionManager-2.png)

 The connections will now show up green, which means that the connection has been realized and messages can be exchanged between the components.
 These messages are also logged in the eclipse console.
-The FPAI dashboard also shows that the battery simulation is charging.
+The EF-Pi dashboard also shows that the battery simulation is charging.
 The instruction to charge was sent by the Dummy Energy App.

 ![](Dashboard-batterywidget.png)